rileyjshaw/placid-tab/README.md

 placid-tab
 ==========

-A minimal New Tab page for Google Chrome
+A minimal New Tab page for Google Chrome.
+Get it [here](https://chrome.google.com/webstore/detail/placid-tab/mjcblgoejhkkkhgeadejhkpldglnfmcj).